 Autism Social Club

-We have funded an evening social club for autistic people, which will be held at Lambeth College, Clapham Centre every Monday from 6.45pm, launching on 29 April 2019.
-For more information, please contact Igho Wekpe at firstname.lastname@example.org.
+We have funded an evening social club for autistic people, which is held at Lambeth College, Clapham Centre every Monday from 6.30 pm.
+For more information, please go along to a session or contact Michael Charsley at MCharsley@lambeth.ac.uk

 Did you know?